The Dowry of Angyar: Publication and reception

 "The Dowry of Angyar" was written in 1963, and published in the science fiction magazine Amazing Stories in 1964.
-It was incorporated as the prologue (titled "Prologue: The Necklace") into the 1966 novel Rocannon's World, which was Le Guin's first novel.
-It was later reprinted as the first story in the 1975 collection The Wind's Twelve Quarters.
+The story was used as the prologue (titled "Prologue: The Necklace") into the 1966 novel Rocannon's World, Le Guin's first novel.
+It was reprinted as the first story in the 1975 collection The Wind's Twelve Quarters, and anthologized in the 1992 collection The Oxford Book of Science Fiction Stories.
 In later printings the story was titled "Semley's Necklace".
-It was anthologized in the 1992 collection The Oxford Book of Science Fiction Stories.

 An obituary for Le Guin in the web publication The Conversation described the story as the "finest of its kind" in the genre of fantasy, and went on to say that its "crystalline prose [was] equal to Semley’s tragic fate".
 A review of The Wind's Twelve Quarters in a teachers' journal referred to the story as a "valuable reading experience".
+A review by Dan Miller of the Chicago Daily News described it as an "outstanding fantasy".
+A 2020 retrospective of The Wind's Twelve Quarters in Tor called "The Dowry of Angyar" the best of the four stories in that collection that grew into later novels, calling the prose lyrical and writing that "Le Guin’s attention to language as a craft, rather than merely a vehicle for story, shines through".

 The style and structure of the story were commented upon by several reviewers.
 Kirkpatrick found that "The Dowry of Angyar" used stylistic devices frequently used later by Le Guin.
-These included as directly addressing the reader in a manner that engaged the audience in creating the story, and involving the central character in an identity-related guessing game.
+These included directly addressing the reader in a manner that engaged the audience in creating the story, and involving the central character in an identity-related guessing game.
 Kirkpatrick stated that although the story is seemingly focused on Semley, in some respects Rocannon is the main character.
 As a scientist, he studies and questions Semley, thus both depicting and objectifying her as an alien "other" and likening his own perspective to that of the audience, whose curiosity about Semley's story he shares.

 A 2015 literary commentary suggested that within the story Le Guin used two styles that alternated.
 The framing story, set in a museum of the Ekumen, used scientific and technical language, in keeping with the character of Rocannon, a style typical of conventional science fiction.
 Semley's journey, on the other hand, was told with a "poetic shaping of language" that the author found more typical of fantasy, or "science fantasy".
 The commentary described this combination as a "very interesting compositional operation".
+Erlich similarly commented that the story was a "beautiful exercise in irony and the science-fictionalization of folk motifs".